AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/list-meds-current-1-intro.md

 For the supported scenarios in this implementation guide:

-* Where a sending system wants to include information that cannot be directly included in a supported list entry resource, the information may be included via a resource that is referenced from the supported list entries
 * All medicine items considered relevant by the practitioner preparing the list (the source) should be included in the list:
   * A new medicine item should be represented with the flag of ‘new’ or ‘prescribed’ and a change description that described the reason for introducing the medicine item.
   * An existing unchanged medicine item should be represented with the flag of ‘nochange’ and no change description.
-* A changed medicine item should be represented with the flag of ‘amended’ and a change description that describes the change, e.g. dose, form, route, frequency change.
+  * An existing changed medicine item should be represented with the flag of ‘amended’ and a change description that describes the change, e.g. dose, form, route, frequency change.
   * A ceased medicine item should be represented with the flag of ‘ceased’ and a change description that describes the reason for ceasing the medicine item.
-* A withheld medicine item should be represented with the flag of ‘suspended’ and a change-description supplied that describes reason for withholding the medicine, expected restart date or request for a clinical review.
+  * A withheld medicine item should be represented with the flag of ‘suspended’ and a change description supplied that describes reason for withholding the medicine, expected restart date or request for a clinical review.

 ##### When a shared medicines list is part of a document